openedx/docs.openedx.org/source/translators/how-tos/how-to-join-a-review-team.rst

    project page.

-   You can also obtain reviewer and coordinator access by contacting the Translation Working Group’s Organizer via ``ehuthmacher at tcril dot org``.
+   You can also obtain reviewer and coordinator access by contacting the Translation Working Group’s Organizer via ``ehuthmacher at axim dot org``.